A graph-based formalism for surface codes and twists: Preliminaries

 \subsection{Graph embeddings}

 Let us first cover graphs and their embeddings.
 A graph $G(V,E)$ is a collection of vertices $V$ and edges $E$.
 We will mostly deal with finite graphs, i.e. $1 \leq |V| < \infty$, and $1 \leq |E| < \infty$, and explicitly state when this assumption is violated.
-The entry in a vertex-edge adjacency matrix $a_{ve}$ indicates whether a vertex $v$ and an edge $e$ are adjacent ($a_{ve}=1$) or not ($a_{ve}=0$), where $a \in \F^{|V| \times |E|}$.
 An edge adjacent to a single vertex is a \textit{loop}.
 If an edge is not a loop, then it is adjacent to exactly two vertices.
 The \textit{degree} of a vertex $v$ is denoted $\text{deg}(v)$, and it is the number of edges adjacent to it, with loops counted with multiplicity two.
 We assume in this section that $G$ is a connected graph.

 A graph embedding requires that we actually draw the graph on a manifold $\mathcal{M}$.
 There may be multiple ways to do this even for a single graph and a fixed manifold.
 Generally, this drawing procedure is described by a \textit{graph embedding map} $\Gamma:V\cup E\rightarrow\mathcal{M}$ that assigns unique points in $\mathcal{M}$ to each $v\in V$, and \textit{arcs} in $\mathcal{M}$ to each $e\in E$.
 If $e \in E$ is not a loop adjacent to distinct vertices $v_1$ and $v_2$, then the arc assigned to it must be the image of a homeomorphism $\gamma:[0,1]\rightarrow\mathcal{M}$, with \textit{endpoints} $\gamma(0) = \Gamma(v_1)$ and $\gamma(1) = \Gamma(v_2)$.
 If $e$ is a loop adjacent to a vertex $v$, then the arc assigned to it is the image of a homeomorphism $\gamma: \mathbb{S}^1 \rightarrow\mathcal{M}$, with both endpoints given by $\gamma(0) = \Gamma(v)$ (here $\mathbb{S}^1$ is parameterized in polar coordinates).
 Moreover, two arcs may not intersect except possibly at their endpoints.